bthecohen/tokamak/README.md

 }
 ```

-Then, you can pass in data/state when constructing an instance, and output it to an HTML string:
+Then, you can pass in data when constructing an instance, and output it to an HTML string:

 ```PHP
 <?php